manuelyhvh/sql-server-samples/samples/features/security/contoso-hr-sql-db/README.md

         ```powershell
         Get-InstalledModule -Name SqlServer
         ```

 1. [Bicep](https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-overview) version 0.3.255 or later.
-You need install Bicep, so that it can be invoked from PowerShell.
+You need install Bicep and ensure it can be invoked from PowerShell.
 The recommended way to achieve that is to [install Bicep manually with PowerShell](https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-install?tabs=azure-powershell#manual-with-powershell).
 1. [SQL Server Management Studio](https://msdn.microsoft.com/en-us/library/mt238290.aspx) - version 18.9.1 or later is recommended.

 ## Setup